d2s/Documentation/Docs/SingleTask.md

 - **Delete task**

 For Parameters see below.
 After selecting a row choosing one of the above pops up a new view according to selection.
-Selecting Edit task for editing basic information about task.
-Selecting Delete task deletes the selected row (task).
+Select `Edit` task to editing basic information about task.
+Select `Delete` task to delete the selected row (task).

-There are some status fields in the view :
+There are _some status_ fields in the view :

-- **Estimate** - text is either "Estimate" or "Execute" - valid for single tasks only
+- **Estimate** - text is either _Estimate_ or _Execute_ - valid for single tasks only
-	- "Estimate" - selecting Execute does a --dry-run
+	- "Estimate" - select `Execute` or a double click om row does a --dry-run
-	- "Execute" - selecting Execute does the real job (backup or restore)
+	- "Execute" - select `Execute` or a double click on row  does the real job (backup or restore)
 - **Scheduled job** - a progress bar shows when a scheduled job is executing
 - **Information** - if checked a drop down view is presented after each run - valid for single tasks only
 - **Estimating** - a progress bar shows when a --dry-run (or estimate) is executing